JakubMachu/KOALA42.QA/README.md

 ### MF-7: Change dog:

 The application should allow the user to view the list of saved dogs and their details.
-Unable to perform, the collection contains only the dog named Fanny.
+Melody is added after scanning 1st QR code.

 ### MF-8: Create user account: